mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

 ```
 # 2. Security Hardening

-After installation, I ran the security script to remove anonymous users and secure the root access:
+**After installation, I ran the security script to remove anonymous users and secure the root access**:

 ```bash